tinode/chat/docs/API.md

 Message `{get what="data"}` to `me` is rejected.

+Internally the `me` topics are not persisted separately from the users.
+The `me` topics don't exist in the `topics` table or collection, they are created in memory from the `users` database record.

+### `slf` Topic

+Topic `slf` (self) provides mechanism for storing information, like bookmarks or saved messages.
+Messages sent to `slf` are accessible only by the user who sent them.

+This topic is created automatically when the user subscribes to it for the first time.

 ### `fnd` and Tags: Finding Users and Topics

 Topic `fnd` is automatically created for every user at the account creation time.
 It serves as an endpoint for discovering other users and group topics.
 Users and group topics can be discovered by `tags`.
 Tags are optionally assigned at the topic or user creation time then can be updated by using `{set what="tags"}` against a `me` or a group topic.